wkalt/puppetdb/doc/api/v1/groups.markdown

 #### Response Format

 If the group was successfully created, the server will return a 201 Created response, with the group object (in JSON) as the body.
+If the group already exists and is identical (modulo UUID) to the submitted group, then the server will take no action and return a 200 OK response, again with the group object as the body.
 See above for a complete description of a group object.

 #### Error Responses